 Cloud processing: unifying workflows?

 Marina Kalkanis and Henry Webster were presenting the BBC Future Media‘s efforts dedicated to put the BBC iPlayer video content production workflows in the cloud, through the development of the « Video Factory ».
 This scalable platform covers the ingest, transcoding and delivery of iPlayer contents – and is designed from the ground up to leverage the Cloud advantages and to apply the same level of resiliency that is used for broadcast.
 It’s a modern service oriented, message driven, architecture (built with Apache Camel framework and Java applications) which orchestrates 50 components having a clear behavior contract to honor.
 On the ingest side a RTP Chunker component is used to send the 24 live TS streams to Amazon S3 and the corresponding Chunk Concatenator component reconstructs the mezzanine streams on S3.
 Past the ingest phase, the Video Factory drives multiple transcoding engines (Amazon Elastic Transcoder, Elemental Cloud or FFmpeg depending on the use case) plus a bunch of complementary QC/Clipping and MAM activities.
 On the distribution side, Unified Streaming solutions are in charge of dynamically packaging and protecting live/on-demand/download streams on the origin platform exposed to CDNs.
 If the BBC is satisfied with the flexibility and reliability of the solution, Kalkanis and Webster also pointed out that the procurement approach of cloud services is not as flexible as they would need, and their service and cost models rather immature.
-As often, the BBC is here leading the way in the broadcasters’ world and shows that, through auto-scaling architecture, the public Cloud can be leveraged to ensure a flawless user experience and workflow management.
+As often, the BBC is here leading the way in the broadcasters’ world and shows that, through auto-scaling architecture, the public Cloud can be leveraged to ensure a flawless user experience and workflow management (detailed information about the implementation is available in this slideshare).
 Moving to next stage – broadcast playout from the Cloud – as vendors have been suggesting recently while virtualizing their solutions previously bound to specific hardware, might be another story in terms of provisioning, as the SLAs will most probably require the use of private clouds, but the move towards a generalized cloud processing is definitely triggered in the broadcast world.

 CDN: definitely no unique answer